keppy/KeppyLab/docs/blog/posts/i-demoed-too-early.md

     - demos
     - blogets
 ---
-# I Demoed Too Soon
+# I Demoed Too Early

 Last Friday I demoed my game [WorldEnder.ai](https://worldender.ai) and it wasn't ready yet.
 I had too many slides, which were useless in the demo setting, and I was rushing to explain the core invention.
 If I could do it over again I wouldn’t change a thing.